ucfopen/Materia-Docs/_v11_developers/platform-developer-guide.md

 ### Widget Engines vs Widget Instances

-Conceptually a **widget engine** is a specific kind of widget, like Hangman or Labeling.
+Conceptually a **widget engine** is a specific kind of widget, like Guess the Phrase or Labeling.
 Engines include the assets needed to display in the server's catalog and the code needed to customize and display content.
 Widget engines are installed by Materia admin users.

 On the other hand, a **widget instance** is a single use of a widget engine, created and customized by an instructor for use in a course.